bradkav/Xenon1T-2018/README.md

 ### Notes & Caveats

-* The code roughly reproduces the Xenon1T-2018 limit for standard spin-independent interactions.
+* The code roughly reproduces the Xenon1T-2018 limit for standard spin-independent interactions (within a factor of about 2).
 However, it is straightforward to use it to recast results for other types of interactions (and I might add/calculate those limits myself at some point).
 * At the moment, the code does a very rough Poisson upper limit, including no background uncertainties and using no spectral informations from the observed events themselves.
 This should be improved as more information because available.